JUS5912 – Legal Writing and Oral Advocacy in International Law

-Written assignment with a maximum of 5000 words and oral examination (the assignment has been reduced to 4,000 words from A21).
+Written assignment with a maximum of 4000 words and oral examination (the assignment has been reduced to 4,000 words from A21).

 The written assignment will encompass solving problem based questions, i.e. writing briefs for a fictitious case.
 The oral examination will be a 10 min per presentation (rebuttal and surrebuttal time included within the 10 minutes allocation; rebuttal time preferably 2 minutes, surrebuttal time preferably 1 minute) on the basis of the written assignment.
 More details about the home and oral examination will be published on the semester page for this course (see current semester).

 The written assignment is graded A-F while the candidate is awarded either a passing or a failing grade on the oral examination.
 Candidates who fail or do not submit the written assignment will not be able to attend the oral examination and thus fail the course.
 Candidates who fail or do not attend the oral examination will fail the course as well.